-LoanDepot, as its name would suggest, specializes in providing loans for a wide variety of people across the country.
-The company is particularly adept at helping customers easily become homeowners by enabling them to borrow money so that they can refinance their homes, purchase new homes, and build new homes.
-Additionally, LoanDepot offers Joint Venture (JV) options to support their various builder and realtor partners with diverse product offerings, industry-leading technology, and powerful partnerships.
+LoanDepot, as its name suggests, specializes in providing loans for people across the country.
+The company is particularly adept at helping customers become homeowners by enabling them to borrow money to refinance their homes or purchase new ones.
+It is America’s second-largest nonbank retail originator, and it’s the fifth-largest national retail mortgage lender.

 LoanDepot was founded in 2010 by Anthony Hsieh.
 As Bloomberg reports, Hsieh went from a cashier to a mortgage billionaire.
 Following the 2008 financial crisis, he founded LoanDepot with a vision to create a transparent and straightforward mortgage buying experience.
 The housing market was rocky and Hsieh was determined to help turn things around.
 Today, LoanDepot has physical locations in all fifty U.S. states with its headquarters in Foothill Ranch, California.

 Those who qualify for LoanDepot’s program are Doctors of Dental Medicine (DMD), Doctors of Dental Surgery (DDS), Medical Doctors (MD), Nurse Practitioners (NP), Optometrists (OD), Doctors of Osteopathic Medicine (DO), and Doctors of Pediatric Medicine (DPM).

 - Purchase or Refinance